Tyuwwe/Mazer-Blog-Framework/README.md

 ### 3. Pre-firstrun

-According your SQL server configuraion, you might have to modify the server config in `./mazer-studio-v2-server/config.py` file, which is list below.
+According to your SQL server configuraion, you might have to modify the server config in `./mazer-studio-v2-server/config.py` file, which is listed below.

 ```
 SQLALCHEMY_DATABASE_URI = 'postgresql://{Username}:{Password}@{IP}/{DB}'